 The purpose of this award is to provide funding in support of the senior thesis in the field of neuroscience.
 The winner(s) of the award will receive funds to use for expenses related to completing the senior thesis.

 Sanda & Jeremiah Lambert ’55 Fund for Undergraduate Neuroscience, in Honor of Clare Lambert ’08 and Hilary Lambert ‘10

 The purpose of this award is to support the research of promising rising juniors and seniors in the field of neuroscience.
 The winner(s) of the award will receive funds to use for travel, research costs, materials and supplies, equipment, or other expenses in connection with undergraduate research in neuroscience.

-Students in the Neuroscience Certificate Program are eligible to apply for all awards.
-Only one application form is required to be considered for all available funding https://www.princeton.edu/safeusers/resources-for-student-use/ .
-Candidates are asked to submit the application form and a research proposal including the following information: (i) dates of the project, (ii) description of research/project summary (2-5 pages), (iii) a budget showing how the student plans to use the funds, who the student intends to work with/lab in which they plan to work, (v) names of two faculty references, one of whom is the student’s adviser.
+Students in the Neuroscience Concentration and Certificate Program are eligible to apply for all awards.
+Only one application form is required in SAFE to be considered for all available funding https://www.princeton.edu/safeusers/resources-for-student-use/ .
+Candidates are asked to follow the guidelines outlined in SAFE for creating an application.
+Award applications should include: dates of the project, description of research/project summary, a budget showing how the student plans to use the funds, who the student intends to work with/lab in which they plan to work, the names of two faculty references, one of whom is the student’s adviser.
 Award amounts range from $500 -$1,800).
 All applicants will be notified by email .